CalebGriffin089/Assignment/README.md

 ## Parameters:
 -	id (string): The ID of the group whose channels are being checked.
 -	username (string): The username of the user whose allowed channels are being fetched.
-Return Values:
+## Return Values:
-1. Error reading the file:
+-	Missing parameters:
-    - {  "error": "Internal server error (file)" }
+    -	{ "error": "Missing groupId or username" }
-2. Corrupted file data:
+-	Group not found:
-    - {  "error": "Corrupted (file) data" }
+    -	{ "error": "Group not found" }
-3. On Success:
+-	Success:
+    -	{ "channels": [ { "_id": "mongoId", "name": "name" }, ... ], "members": ["member1", "member2", ...] }
+-	Internal server error:
+    -	{ "error": "Internal server error" }
 ## How It Works:
-1. Read groups file
-    - Read and parse the groups file
-2. Find the group
-    - Find the group and gets is members and channels
-3. Read the channels file
-    - Read and parse the channels file
-4. Find channels in channel file
-    - For all channels in the groups channels array find them in the channels file
-5. Check if banned
-    - Check if the user is banned from the current channel if they are add them to the banned channels array
-6. Add the channel
-    - Check if the user is a member of the channel and not banned if they aren’t banned and are a member add the channel to the allowed channel array.
-7. On success
-    - Return: { channels: allowedChannels, members }
+The endpoint first finds the group document by the provided groupId.
+If the group exists, it retrieves the list of channel names associated with that group.
+Next, it queries the channels collection to find channels that belong to the group and match the group's channel names.
+It then filters these channels to include only those where the specified user is a member and is not banned.
+Finally, it returns the filtered list of allowed channels with their _id and name, along with the list of members belonging to the group.

 # GetGroupRequests:
 ## Method: